SepKfr/starburst_intern/README.md

  20  ts             3000 non-null   object
 dtypes: bool(2), float64(3), int64(7), object(9)
 ```

-3. The second step is to remove or impute the NULL values
+2. The second step is to remove or impute the NULL values
     - We first get the percentage of NULL values per each column
     ```
     print(df.isnull().sum() / df.shape[0])
     ```
-    - We
     ```
        date             0.000000
         uid              0.000000